cbmcampbelltown/CBM-Campbelltown-Website/bible-studies.md

 - Tuesday
     - 11-12
     - 12-1
-    - 1-2
-    - 6-8 @ Res Common Room
 - Wednesday
     - 12-1
     - 1-2
+    - 6-8 (location TBA)
 - Thursday
     - 12-1
-- Friday
-    - 12-1

-Location of Bible Studies is the ground floor of Building 2 (The Learning Commons, across from Library, down the lift, in the new section.)
+Location of Bible Studies is in the Multi-Faith Centre.
+(Below Jamaica Blue, but accessible from outside the building to the North.)